Roku Inc. (ROKU) is predicted to post EPS of -1.27 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Technical Analysis of Roku Inc. (ROKU)

-Raw Stochastic average of Roku Inc. (ROKU) in the period of the previous 100 days is set at 41.41%, which indicates a major rise in contrast to 40.49% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 55.77% that was lower than 62.78% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Roku Inc. (ROKU) in the period of the previous 100 days is set at 47.85%, which indicates a major fall in contrast to 87.15% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 57.72% that was lower than 62.70% volatility it exhibited in the past 100-days period.